History Department, Course Descriptions for all Undergraduate Courses, Fall 2018.

 This number will be used for seminars devoted to specific subjects in the area of Latin American history.
 Students may take more than one of the courses offered under this number.
 Each course will be announced in the course schedule and receive its own sub-title.

-In Spring 2018 the following course is offered:
+In Fall 2018 the following two courses are offered: